Nepal Travel Guide and FAQ’s

 What are the basic requirements for peak climbing or expedition?

 You will need an excellent level of fitness to participate fully in these high mountain adventures.
-Good cardio fitness which for most people requires some training, running, hiking and perhaps some gym work.
-Preferably this level of adventure has been a long-term interest but if not, you have set a program of fitness preparation with at least three months lead-in time to your trip.
+Good cardio fitness, which for most people requires some training, can be achieved through running, hiking, and perhaps some gym work.
+Preferably, this level of adventure has been a long-term interest, but if not, you have set a program of fitness preparation with at least three months’ lead time to your trip.

-Also, you need previous experience in mountain climbing using ropes, crampons and ice axe.
-The only peak you do not need previous mountaineering experience is Mera peak because there are no technical difficulties during the climb.
+Also, you need previous experience in mountain climbing using ropes, crampons, and an ice axe.
+The only peak you do not require previous mountaineering experience is Mera Peak because there are no technical difficulties during the climb.

-On treks, higher than 3000m there is always the risk of altitude sickness or acute mountain sickness.
-It is important to acclimatize during the trek and drink plenty of water.
-If you suffer headache, dizziness, nausea or any other health complaint, you must tell your guide.
+On treks over 3000 meters, there is always the risk of altitude sickness or acute mountain sickness.
+It is important to acclimatize during trek and drink plenty of water.
+If you suffer from a headache, dizziness, nausea, or any other health complaint, you must tell your guide.
 All our guides are trained and qualified in first aid and know very well what to do if you are suffering from altitude sickness.
-For more information about altitude sickness visit our webpage about Health and Acute Mountain Sickness.
+For more information about altitude sickness, visit our webpage about Health and Acute Mountain Sickness.

-What if I do get sick during trek and/or have to go to a doctor or hospital?
+What if I do get sick during the trek/or if I have to visit a doctor or hospital?

 All our guides are trained and qualified in first aid.
-Sometimes trekkers may get diarrhoea as well as sprains and muscle aches.
-In such case, our guide will advise you about any health requirements and also will help you treat your illness.
-If necessary they will help you to the most nearby health post.
+Sometimes trekkers may get diarrhea as well as sprains and muscle aches.
+In such a case, our guide will advise you about any health requirements and will also help you treat your illness.
+If necessary, they will take you to the nearest health post.

 If you need a helicopter or jeep rescue, they will contact the head office of Sherpa Heritage Trails.
 We can arrange a rescue for you.
 The cost of the rescue is for the travel insurance or the client.
-It is compulsory for all clients to have travel insurance which covers helicopter rescue and evacuation.
-Also, it is very important you check with your travel insurance to which altitude they will allow a rescue.
+All clients must have travel insurance that covers helicopter rescue and evacuation.
+Also, it is very important that you check with your travel insurance company about the altitude at which they will allow a rescue.

 Do I have to bring my own First Aid kit?

 Sherpa Heritage Trails has a basic First Aid kit available.
 But we do recommend bringing your own.
-Suggestions for your First Aid kit you can find on the download Checklist Trekking.
+Suggestions for your First Aid kit can be found on the download Checklist Trekking.

 Is there an age limit for joining your treks?